UTNuclearRobotics/nbv_demo_docker/README.md

 ## Running the Demo on Spot

 ### Terminals on Spot
 All the steps in this section are in it's own terminal inside Spot.
+Connect to the AugRE51 Wi-Fi network.
 ```
 ssh spot@192.168.11.151
 ```